 Kansas City Shuffle: The CIA's plan to fool the Soviet Navy in The Hunt for Red October is based on convincing them that their cover story (that Ramius was framed by a plant) is true by acting as if they too are baffled by the events and conducting massive inquiries.

-Kavorka Man: Senator (and later Vice President) Edward Kealty, to the point that he drugged and raped at least two of his aides, and only escapes conviction due to political maneuvering.
+Kavorka Man: Senator (and later Vice President) Edward Kealty, to the point that he's strongly suspected of drugging and raping at least two of his aides, and only escapes conviction due to political maneuvering.

 Kicked Upstairs: Jack Ryan, in Debt of Honor, but actually subverted in that the reason he gets nominated for Vice President is because he himself wants out of the government, and being VP means he can never be recalled to government service again.
 Naturally, that doesn't work quite as planned.

 Kill Sat: The U.S. missile defense system in The Cardinal of the Kremlin works by means of bouncing a laser beam off of orbital mirrors.

 Laser-Guided Karma: In Executive OrdersAyatollah Daryaei is literally taken out by some laser-guided karma.

 Invoked by a Navy doctor in The Hunt for Red October, when a KGB agent thinks it's a good idea to break out a cigarette and lighter next to a patient who's on 100% oxygen.
 The KGB agent admits that he did not properly understand the danger.

 The assassination of the Premier of Turkmenistan by Daryaei's agents was done this way in Executive Orders to force elections to replace him with someone who would be friendly to the UIR.

 The magic assassination drug used by The Campus agents in Teeth of the Tiger is supposed to make it look like the victim died of natural causes.
 Later, after being hit with this drug one poor sap gets run over by a streetcar, further disguising that it was a hit and not an accident.